Views 514

 Drying Pre-Washed Fabric

-- Hang the fabric on a clothesline or lay it flat on a clean surface to air dry.
+- Air dry: Air drying is encouraged; either hang on a clothesline or lay flat on a clean surface, do not tumble dry.

-- Avoid using a dryer, as the heat can cause the fabric to shrink further.
+- Don’t tumble dry, as this will cause the fabric to shrink more.

 Avoiding Fabric Distortion

-- After washing, air dry your fabric by laying it flat or hanging it up.
-Avoid using a dryer, as the heat can cause fabric to shrink or warp.
+- After washing, dry your fabric by laying it flat or hanging.
+Do not use a dryer as the heat can garment to shrink or di

 Follow these steps to ensure that your fabric remains undistorted and ready for your sewing project.